Top NYPD Cop Among Officers Hurt in Bloody Brooklyn Bridge Scuffle With Protesters

 The top uniformed police officer in the NYPD said he was among three cops hurt in a scuffle with protesters on the Brooklyn Bridge Wednesday morning.

-Chief of Department Terrance Monahan said he sprained his pinky finger and got cut during the altercation on the Manhattan side of the bridge.
+Chief of Department Terrence Monahan said he sprained his pinky finger and got cut during the altercation on the Manhattan side of the bridge.
 Two other officers, a sergeant and a lieutenant, were taken to the hospital to get stitches.
+It was not immediately clear how many protesters were injured.

 Thirty-six people were arrested, according to the NYPD.
 Most appear to have been involved in the Occupy City Hall demonstrations; none arrested were part of the "Stop the Violence" rallies calling for an end to gun crimes in the city.

+The group advocating for peace in the city, made up of clergy, officials and city residents, began what they called the Jericho March over the Brooklyn Bridge when the protesters living in the shadow of City Hall started making their way toward the bridge.
+Police intervened to allowed the anti-violence march to continue, which is when clashes broke out.

-It's not immediately clear what led to the violence, but video posted to the NYPD's Twitter account shows a group of officers attempting to detain a man on the roadway.
-A group of protesters stand near the fencing on the walkway above, and a man with what appears to be either a cane or a pipe runs up and whacks the officers twice.
+It's not immediately clear what led to the violence, but video posted to the NYPD's Twitter account showed a group of officers attempting to detain a man on the roadway.
+A group of protesters stood near the fencing on the walkway above, and a man with what appears to be either a cane or a pipe ran up and whacked the officers twice.

 "This is not peaceful protest, this will not be tolerated," the department said in the tweet.